#cargo-toml #cargo #testing #testing-cargo #cargo-build #testing-tools #code-coverage

 out = ["Html", "Xml"]

-Here we'd create three configurations, one would run your tests with feature_a enabled, and the other with the tests built in release and both feature_a and feature_b enabled.
+Here we'd create three configurations, one would run your tests with feature_a enabled, and the other with the tests built-in release and both feature_a and feature_b enabled.
 The last configuration uses a reserved configuration name report and this doesn't result in a coverage run but affects the report output.
-This is a reserved feature name and any non-reporting based options chosen will have no effect on the output of tarpaulin.
+This is a reserved feature name and any non-reporting based options chosen will not affect the output of Tarpaulin.

-Setting the field config will have no effect on the run as it won't be parsed for additional configuration.
+Setting the field config will not affect the run as it won't be parsed for additional configuration.

 For the flags --lib, --examples, --benches, --tests, --all-targets, --doc, --bins use the run-types entry in the config file.